-The man who thinks that Senator Gorman does not still wield a powerful in-Inence in the senate is not a close observer.
-Only this week Mr. Gorman got up and made a few remarks against the idea of abolishing postmasters at county postoffices which are in the vicinity of large cities and placing the offices under clerks from the city offices Note the result.
-The senate added an amendment to the postoffice appropriation bill limiting the postmasters who may be abolished to those who preside over postoffices which are within five miles of the corporate limits of cities.
-As a rule Democrats in congress do not seriously regard the stories concerning Senator Tillman's candidacy for the, Democratic presidential nomination which his departure to make some speeches in the west have given circulaion, but personal friends of the gentlemen say that he really intends to be a candidate if the silver men control the Chicago convention.
-Well, anybody enough to nominate is quite another hing.
-Many Democrats in congress hink that Senator Tillman's declaration of his intention to bolt the Chicago convention if it does not adopt a platform n accordance with his views is of itself enough to bar him from receiving any nonors at the hands of that convention.
+The man who thinks that Senator Gorman does not still wield a powerful influence in the senate is not a close observer.
+Only this week Mr. Gorman got up and made a few remarks against the idea of abolishing postmasters at county postoffices which are in the vicinity of large cities and placing the offices under clerks from the city offices: Note the result.
+The senate added an amendment to the postoffice appropriation bill limiting the postmasters who may be abolished to those who preside over postoffices which are within five niles of the corporate limits of cities As a rule Democrats in congress do not seriously regard the stories concerning Senator Tillman's candidacy for the Democratic presidential nomination speeches in the west have given circula-Chicago convention. think that Senator Tillman's declaration enough to bar him from receiving any train remained on the track. honors at the hands of that convention.